shoeffner/monty/02_VariablesAssignmentsFunctions/sheet.md

 Every now and then two or more knights have to fight for a princess' kiss.
 Let's assume today the red knight and the blue knight fight for a princess' favor.
 Since they first had to defeat a tough boss, both are weakened already.
 The red knight still has 25 % of his maximum health, while the blue knight only has 20 %.

 The older red knight, far more experienced in saving princesses, follows a specific strategy: While hitting the blue knight he always hits twice with a strong attack followed by a third normal attack.
 The dashing young blue knight simply just flurries with normal attacks, but every 4^th time he becomes super confident and throws the old red knight around.
 As tradition asks of them, the older knight is allowed to make the first hit.

 The fight thus looks like this:

 1. Red attacks Blue with two strong attacks and a normal attack.
 2. While red gathers himself after the strong hit he delivered, blue attacks: four hits, three normal ones and a throw.
 3. Red gets up and attacks blue again with two normal attacks and a strong attack.
 4. They both keep fighting until one goes down.

 If we consider one round as both taking their turn in hitting the other, who will win?
 After how many rounds?

-\pagebreak
+Add some statements to your script to find answers.

 # References